Emotionally Focused Couple Therapy:

 Our work is collaborative and respectful.
 I know the route over the mountains but the couple does their own walking, carries their own gear, and sets the pace.
 They are the experts on the terrain of their lives.
 If a sudden storm blows up between the partners (it’s all but guaranteed), we hunker down and work it through.
 If the partners are unable to cross a section of river, we don’t force it.
 We back off and then work together to find a more manageable route to the other side.

 EFT is an experiential therapy which means that change happens in real-time in session (or sometimes later between sessions).
 Change is predominantly emotional and behavioral and only secondarily cognitive.
 This is different from most traditional therapies which tend to rely on intellectual insight and understanding (cognitive) to bring about change.
-By contrast, EFT initiates emotional and behavioral change and lets insight and understanding follow.
+By contrast, EFT initiates emotional and behavioral change and lets insight and understanding follow after.

-There are three Stages of treatment in EFT.
+There are 3 Stages of treatment in EFT.
 In Stage 1, called “deescalation,” the couple comes to see the negative cycle as their true enemy and not one another as they likely previously believed.
 The partners now know one another’s triggers and the reactive, self-protective moves (dance steps) that each of them makes when their attachment bond and nervous systems perceive danger.
 As a result of this new experience, the partners become a team against the negative cycle.

 In addition, the partners are also now more in touch with, and better able to share with one another, the more tender emotions and attachment longings that the negative cycle prevents them from getting near.
 In effect, the couple comes to see that the argument was never really about whose turn it was to do the dishes, but was really about the two of them feeling disconnected from each other and, therefore, existentially unsafe and insecure (Johnson, 2019).